-Ostensibly based on the popular tv series Mission: Impossible (1966-73), the Cruise series began on the big screen with Mission: Impossible (1996) – although adherence to the tv series was quickly sidelined as the films grew into their own franchise.
+Ostensibly based on the popular tv series Mission: Impossible (1966-73), the film series began on the big screen with Mission: Impossible (1996) – although adherence to the tv series was quickly sidelined as the films grew into their own franchise.
 This was followed by the John Woo directed Mission: Impossible II (2000) and the series then hits its peak with the J.J.
 Abrams’ directed Mission: Impossible III (2006) and especially with Brad Bird’s Mission: Impossible – Ghost Protocol (2011).
 Christopher McQuarrie, a screenwriter on several other Cruise and Bryan Singer films, probably best known for the script for The Usual Suspects (1995), took over for Mission: Impossible – Rogue Nation (2015) and returns to the director’s chair for Mission: Impossible – Fallout and the subsequent Mission: Impossible – Dead Reckoning Part One (2023).

 The Mission: Impossible films have established a well honed formula by now and Cruise and associates don’t mess with it when it comes to Mission: Impossible – Fallout.
-Back are all the regulars like Ving Rhames, Simon Pegg and Michelle Monaghan, while we get a surprising number of familiar faces returning from Rogue Nation – Alec Baldwin, Rebecca Ferguson, Sean Harris.
-In fact, this is the only film of the series that majorly continues on character arcs from the previous film in telling us what happened to both Ferguson and Harris’s characters, not to mention winding in an explanation of why Ethan’s wife Michelle Monaghan is no longer part of the scene.
+Back are all the regulars like Ving Rhames, Simon Pegg and Michelle Monaghan, while we get a surprising number of familiar faces returning from Rogue Nation – Alec Baldwin, Rebecca Ferguson and Sean Harris.
+In fact, this is the only film of the series that majorly continues character arcs from the previous film in telling us what happened to both Ferguson and Harris’s characters, not to mention winding in an explanation of why Ethan’s wife Michelle Monaghan is no longer part of the scene.
 Fallout should also be commended for being one of the few Mission: Impossible films that doesn’t have the by now cliche of the IMF team being shut down – although they still do get to go rogue.

 The new player on the block is Henry Cavill whose contractual inability to shave his mustache became the subject of much meme humour on the internet when it had to be digitally edited out during reshoots for Justice League (2017).
 Cavill is one of the few bad guys in the series who is physically able to give Cruise a run for his money – although the series’ best villain is still by far Philip Seymour Hoffman from Mission: Impossible III.
 On the other hand, his character twist is kind of obvious – you don’t have a big name star suddenly drafted onto the team and expected to play a second banana and that be that; in other words, Cavill’s very casting seems to shadow more in store for the role than the supporting position he is ostensibly shoved into.
 Not to mention that the publicity department did not exactly keep the twist a secret.